Duration: 6 Nights

 At 1300 years old, Kyichu Lhakhang is one of Bhutan’s oldest and most sacred temples, believed to have been built in the 7th century by Tibetan Emperor Songtsen Gampo as part of a spiritual mission to subdue a demoness and spread Buddhism.
 Located just north of Paro, it is often referred to as the “Sacred Jewel of Bhutan.”
 Over the centuries, the temple has been expanded and visited by many great masters, including Padmasambhava.
 It's a peaceful and deeply spiritual place, cherished by pilgrims and visitors alike.

-Sink into the warmth of a traditional Bhutanese hot stone bath, a soul-soothing ritual that blends nature, healing, and heritage.
-As fire-heated river stones are dropped into a wooden tub filled with mineral-rich water, they hiss and crackle—releasing heat and natural minerals believed to ease muscle aches and improve circulation.
-Fresh mountain herbs are added for their calming fragrance and medicinal properties, wrapping you in a cocoon of serenity.
-In the stillness of a rustic bathhouse, you’ll feel the weight of the world dissolve. **additional charges USD 25 per person
+Sink into the comforting warmth of a traditional Bhutanese hot stone bath—an age-old ritual where nature, healing, and heritage come together in perfect harmony.
+As fire-roasted river stones are carefully dropped into a wooden tub filled with mineral-rich water, they crackle and hiss, releasing therapeutic heat and minerals believed to soothe tired muscles and boost circulation.
+Infused with fresh mountain herbs known for their calming aromas and medicinal properties, the bath envelops you in a cocoon of peace and restoration.
+In the quiet embrace of a rustic bathhouse, you’ll feel stress melt away, leaving only stillness and serenity behind.
+Additional charges apply.

 They say, "a visit to Bhutan is not complete without climbing up to the Tiger's Nest".
 Taktsang Monastery, famously known as the Tiger’s Nest, is Bhutan’s most iconic landmark, dramatically perched on a cliffside 3,120 metres above sea level in Paro Valley.
 According to legend, Guru Padmasambhava flew to this site in the 8th century on the back of a tigress and meditated in a cave that now lies at the heart of the monastery.
 Built in 1692, the complex includes temples, meditation caves, and stunning viewpoints that seem to defy gravity.
 Reaching the monastery involves a scenic 2–3 hour hike through pine forests and fluttering prayer flags—a spiritual and physical journey that rewards you with breathtaking views and deep serenity.